ntkokets/DH110/Assignment06/README.md

   <img src="https://github.com/ntkokets/DH110-NathanKoketsu/assets/130080795/238868ec-6299-42fd-8aa0-30fb90d54ee1" alt="Fonts screenshot" height = "400px"/>
 </p>

-While I knew I wanted a sans serif font, I wanted one that could be readable, even when in a smaller size, while also feeling more intentionally chosen for the app rather than being a default font.
+While I knew I wanted a sans serif font for simplicity, I wanted one that could be readable, even in a smaller size, while also feeling more intentionally chosen for the app rather than being a default font.

 **Iterations**